ID : 599209701867177

 Old houses on Quai du Batty

-Path from the banks of the Ourthe to Tabreux
+Path along the banks of the Ourthe in Tabreux

 Source: Wikipedia: Hamoir